-Depreciation is computed using the straight-line method over the following estimated useful lives:
+Depreciation and amortization is computed using the straight-line method over the following estimated useful lives except for leasehold improvements which are amortized over the estimated useful life of the assets or term of the lease, whichever is shorter.

 Years

 Land improvements 20

-Leasehold improvements 30

 Buildings, condominium units and improvements 10 - 25

 Furniture, furnishings and equipment for lease 10

 Water utilities and distribution system 10 - 50

 Power plant 15

 Office furniture, fixtures and equipment 5

 Transportation equipment 8

-Leasehold improvement is amortized over the estimated useful life of the assets or term of the lease, whichever is shorter.
+Leasehold improvements are depreciated over the useful life or terms of the lease, whichever is shorter.

-The useful life and depreciation method are reviewed periodically to ensure that the method and period of depreciation and amortization are consistent with the expected pattern of economic benefits from items of property, plant and equipment.
+The useful life and depreciation and amortization method are reviewed periodically to ensure that the method and period of depreciation and amortization are consistent with the expected pattern of economic benefits from items of property, plant and equipment.

-Construction in progress and equipment for installation, included in the property and equipment, is stated at cost.
+Construction in progress, included in the property and equipment, is stated at cost.
 This includes cost of construction, equipments and other direct costs.
 Construction in progress and equipment for installation is not depreciated until such time as the relevant assets are completed or installed and put into operational use.